Phosphates and Nutrient Neutrality

 New development proposals within, and next to, the designated area will require statements on how drainage and surface water runoff will be treated at the time of submission.
 Failure to provide this information may lead to an automatic refusal.

-Further information relating to the River Lambourn Special Area of Conservation and the River Test, which are both in in unfavourable condition as a result of excess phosphates, can be found below:
+You can find further information relating to the River Lambourn Special Area of Conservation and the River Test, which are both in in unfavourable condition as a result of excess phosphates, below: